-If ignore_boundary is True, the species that are marked as boundary conditions will simply be dropped from the species list and from the reaction equations, and any boundary compartment will be dropped too.
+If ignore\boundary is True, the species that are marked as boundary conditions will simply be dropped from the species list and from the reaction equations, and any boundary compartment will be dropped too.
+Otherwise the boundary species will be retained.
+Retaining these is only useful to extract specific information from those species objects.